TriadmanInit1/Janex-Python/README.md

 <h5>Create an instance</h5>

 Before anything else, you need to create an instance of the IntentMatcher class.
+(If you do not have one made already, the program will automatically download a pre-written file created by @SoapDoesCode - big thanks to her for their intents file!)

 ```
 intents_file_path = "./intents.json"